UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies are outscoring opponents by 13.7 points per game with a +467 scoring differential overall.
-They put up 78.7 points per game (28th in college basketball) and allow 65 per contest (41st in college basketball).
+- The Huskies average 78.7 points per game (28th in college basketball) while allowing 65 per outing (41st in college basketball).
+They have a +467 scoring differential overall and outscore opponents by 13.7 points per game.

-- UConn comes out on top in the rebound battle by an average of 10 boards.
-It is pulling down 36.1 rebounds per game (11th in college basketball) compared to its opponents' 26.1 per contest.
+- The 36.1 rebounds per game UConn averages rank 11th in college basketball, and are 10 more than the 26.1 its opponents pull down per outing.

-- UConn connects on 4.1 more threes per game than the opposition, 9.1 (29th in college basketball) compared to its opponents' 5.
+- UConn hits 9.1 three-pointers per game (29th in college basketball) at a 35.9% rate (88th in college basketball), compared to the 5 per game its opponents make at a 30.4% rate.

 Saint Mary's (CA) Performance Insights

-- The Gaels have a +383 scoring differential, topping opponents by 11.2 points per game.
-They're putting up 71.1 points per game, 190th in college basketball, and are allowing 59.9 per contest to rank fifth in college basketball.
+- The Gaels' +383 scoring differential (outscoring opponents by 11.2 points per game) is a result of putting up 71.1 points per game (190th in college basketball) while allowing 59.9 per contest (fifth in college basketball).

-- The 32.5 rebounds per game Saint Mary's (CA) accumulates rank 130th in the nation, 6.5 more than the 26 its opponents pull down.
+- Saint Mary's (CA) wins the rebound battle by an average of 6.5 boards.
+It grabs 32.5 rebounds per game (130th in college basketball) compared to its opponents' 26.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.